When city and

 moment Regan and

-London first entered the deserted bank in December of 1995, to begin Within months of Audart's inaugural show, the Downtown Alliance staged an invitational group show in the same building that housed Audart.
+mattered."
+Within months of Audart's inaugural show, the Downtown Alliance staged an invitational group show in the same building that housed Audart.
 Most of the invitees were SoHo art dealers - the understanding being that Wall Street would be the new, designated SoHo - that providing established art dealers and gallery owners with free exhibit space for one week a year, would somehow make this happen.